Wonderful service from start to finish.

 Warner Goodman joins the Equity Release Council

 Equity release is an increasingly popular way for individuals to fund their retirement or help a loved one onto the property ladder.
 In recent years the practice has become more regulated in order to protect those releasing equity, namely with the introduction of the Equity Release Council (ERC) in 1991.
-We are delighted to have now joined the ERC; here Zoe Fellows, Equity Release specialist, explains more about why we have joined and how we can help you if you are considering equity release.
+We are delighted to have now joined the ERC; here Kiri Saunders-Brown, Equity Release specialist, explains more about why we have joined and how we can help you if you are considering equity release.

 What is the Equity Release Council?